How Video Game Addiction Affects the Human Body

 Thinned, inflamed skin due to malnutrition and vitamin deficiency |

-The body uses insulin less efficiently.
-Gamers may develop Insulin resistance and metabolic syndrome |
+The body uses insulin less efficiently; gamers may develop insulin resistance and metabolic syndrome |

-Reduced immune system function |
+Reduced immune-system function |

-High levels of blood sugar, and cholesterol; spikes in glucose and insulin |
+High levels of blood sugar and cholesterol, along with spikes in glucose and insulin |

-Increased levels of ghrelin – “hunger hormone”, decreased levels of leptin – the hormone which suppresses appetite |
+Increased levels of ghrelin – the “hunger hormone” – and decreased levels of leptin, the hormone that suppresses appetite |

-High blood pressure due to high sodium intake |
+High blood pressure owing to high sodium intake |

-Inflammation in the gut, digestive issues such as constipation, heartburn, and diarrhea, bloating from consuming refined carbohydrates |
+Inflammation in the gut and digestive issues such as constipation, heartburn and diarrhoea, with bloating from consuming refined carbohydrates |

-Concentrated blood as a result of dehydration, making the cardiovascular system work harder to efficiently pump blood |
+Concentrated blood as a result of dehydration, making the cardiovascular system work harder to pump blood efficiently |

 Kidneys retain more water when the body is dehydrated |

-Obesity increases the risk of hepatic steatosis (fatty liver disease), cardiovascular disease, heart attack, stroke, and type 2 diabetes.
-It is also a risk factor for developing cancers of the esophagus, pancreas, colon and rectum, breast, kidney, thyroid, and gallbladder |
+Obesity increases the risk of hepatic steatosis (fatty-liver disease), cardiovascular disease, heart attack, stroke and type 2 diabetes.
+It is also a risk factor for cancers of the oesophagus, pancreas, colon, rectum, breast, kidney, thyroid and gallbladder. |

-Diets rich in red meats or processed meats are associated with an elevated risk of pancreatic cancer, bowel cancer and stomach cancer |
+Diets rich in red or processed meats are associated with an elevated risk of pancreatic, bowel and stomach cancers |

-Decreased metabolic rate from unhealthy diets, low in protein and vitamins |
+A decreased metabolic rate resulting from unhealthy diets low in protein and vitamins |

-Easy bruising, slow wound healing, frequent nosebleeds and scurvy from Vitamin C deficiency |
+Easy bruising, slow wound healing, frequent nosebleeds and scurvy arising from vitamin C deficiency |

-The so-called dead butt syndrome (gluteal amnesia) – over time hip flexors begin to tighten, while the gluteal muscles start to lengthen, which leads to inefficient muscle activation.
-This leads to poor stabilization of the pelvis, low back pain, as well as pain in the feet and knees |
+The so-called dead butt syndrome (gluteal amnesia): over time the hip flexors begin to tighten while the gluteal muscles start to lengthen, leading to inefficient muscle activation, poor stabilisation of the pelvis, lower-back pain and pain in the feet and knees |

 Fast food contains high levels of saturated fat, increasing the risk of developing breast cancer |